-Objective: In view of this background current study was designed for development of Eperisone hydrochloride-loaded microemulsion and Eperisone hydrochloride-loaded microemulsion based cream for topical delivery and compared it with conventional cream.
+Objective: In view of this background, current study was designed for the development of Eperisone hydrochloride-loaded microemulsion and Eperisone hydrochloride-loaded microemulsion based cream for topical delivery and compared it with conventional cream.

-Method: Firstly, water-in-oil microemulsion was prepared by spontaneous emulsification method.
-The concentration of components were found out from existence of microemulsion region by constructing pseudoternary phase diagram.
-The oil was selected on the basis of drug solubility effect on the drug release whereas surfactant and cosurfactant were screened on the basis of their efficiency to form microemulsion region.
-The influence of components on microemulsion formation, drug release capacity, permeation were studied by differential scanning calorimetry, X-ray diffraction, in-vitro release and ex-vivo drug permeation studies respectively.
-By using microemulsion, cream was prepared for proving optimum structure for topical application.
-Microemulsion was evaluated for droplet size, zeta potential, pH, viscosity, conductivity.
-Besides cream was characterized for pH, rheology, stability.
+Methods: Firstly, water-in-oil microemulsion was prepared by spontaneous emulsification method.
+The concentration of components was found out from existence of microemulsion region by constructing pseudoternary phase diagram.
+The oil was selected on the basis of drug solubility effect on the drug release, whereas surfactant and cosurfactant were screened on the basis of their efficiency to form microemulsion region.
+The influence of components on microemulsion formation, drug release capacity, permeation was studied by differential scanning calorimetry, X-ray diffraction, in-vitro release and ex-vivo drug permeation studies respectively.
+By using microemulsion, the cream was prepared for proving optimum structure for topical application.
+Microemulsion was evaluated for droplet size, zeta potential, pH, viscosity and conductivity.
+Besides the cream was characterized for pH, rheology and stability.
 Permeation of EPE from microemulsion across the rat skin was evaluated and compared with conventional cream.

-Result: The microemulsion consisting Isopropyl Myristrate/Water/Span 80:Tween 80 (50/8/42% by weight) possessed droplet size of 95.77nm, zeta potential of −5.23 mV with 7.25 pH and conductivity near to zero (<0.05mScm-1).
-Physical parameters of cream were satisfactory, also 2.33-fold higher permeation and 1.57-fold higher release observed as compared to conventional cream.
+Results: The microemulsion consisting Isopropyl Myristrate/Water/Span 80:Tween 80 (50/8/42% by weight) possessed droplet size of 95.77nm, zeta potential of −5.23 mV with 7.25 pH and conductivity near to zero (<0.05mScm-1).
+Physical parameters of the cream were satisfactory, also 2.33-fold higher permeation and 1.57-fold higher release observed as compared to conventional cream.

-Conclusion: It can be concluded that Eperisone hydrochloride-loaded microemulsion and its cream, effectively used for muscle spasticity by topical route.
+Conclusion: It can be concluded that Eperisone hydrochloride-loaded microemulsion and its cream is being effectively used for muscle spasticity by topical route.

-Eperisone hydrochloride, Transdermal delivery, Water-in-oil microemulsion, Sustained release, Permeation
+Eperisone hydrochloride, transdermal delivery, water-in-oil microemulsion, sustained release, Permeation, metabolism.

-Pharmaceutics Department, Monika Kumbhar D., University of Mumbai, Navi Mumbai, Pharmaceutics Department, Manisha Karpe S., University of Mumbai, Navi Mumbai, Pharmaceutics Department, Bharati Vidyapeeth`S College of Pharmacy, Sector No. 8, C.B.D.
-Belapur, Navi Mumbai- 400614, Maharashtra
+Pharmaceutics Department, University of Mumbai, Navi Mumbai, Pharmaceutics Department, University of Mumbai, Navi Mumbai, Pharmaceutics Department, University of Mumbai, Navi Mumbai